-This is where the Fold N Go struggled the most.
-With no windscreen and the cooking grate sitting too far above the burners, wind transformed what would have been an adequate stove to a barely-functioning one.
+This is where the Fold N Go struggles the most.
+With no windscreen and the cooking grate sitting too far above the burners, wind transforms what could be an adequate stove into a barely-functioning one.
 In our box fan test where we boiled water with a fan pointed at the burners, we gave up after 25 minutes because the water wasn't even pre-boiling.
 And out in the field on a breezy morning, we had to switch stoves while cooking breakfast in order to finish.
 Our food was barely getting hot even after cooking for more than 10 minutes.
 We switched over to our other foldable model, the Genesis Basecamp and had no problems whatsoever.

 Even covering all our pans on a breezy morning wasn't enough to get this stove to be able to put up a fight against the breeze.

 On our first dinner field testing session, we were impressed by this stove's simmering ability — we perfectly caramelized onions, made rice, and prepared a big pot of slow-cooked curry without a hitch.
 On an essentially windless night, simmering was great.

 A tiny amount of breeze actually aided this stove with simmering, keeping it from getting too hot!

 Come the next morning, though, there was a steady breeze in the air, and we couldn't get a proper simmer at all.
 Even with the burners turned up high our sweet potatoes stayed lukewarm and raw until we switched to another stove.
 Bottom line: if you are cooking with zero movement in the air, the Fold N Go can simmer well, but if wind crops up so will problems.